Bira/octopus-carnival/_posts/2017-05-01-hells-rebels-player-guide.md

 their faith is in Kintargo.
 Even those Good faiths that weren't officially outlawed got hit with arson and assassination prior to Barzilai officially taking power.
-As long as your PC doesn't worship an outright Evil deity, they'll have a reason to rebel.
+As long as your PC doesn't worship an outright Evil deity, they'll have a reason to rebel on religious grounds if nothing else.

 ### Reasons to Protest